St. Louis Arena: History

 At the conclusion of the 1904 World's Fair, St. Louis ended its long tradition of annually hosting large indoor agriculture and horse shows.
 The city tore down its huge St. Louis Exposition and Music Hall and built the St. Louis Coliseum which was aimed at individual events such as boxing matches.

 In 1928 the National Dairy Show offered the city the opportunity to become the permanent location for its annual two-week meeting of dairymen and their prize animals.
 With no public funds available, a group of businessmen raised private funding for what was projected as a $2 million building.
 The National Exposition Company in charge of the project hired Gustel R. Kiewitt as architect and the Boaz-Kiel Construction Company as general contractor.

 Kiewit's design called for a lamella roof supported by 20 cantilever steel trusses, eliminating the need for view-obscuring internal support pillars.
 The lamella design consisted of Douglas fir ribs, 3.75 in thick, 17.5 in wide and 15 ft long, fitted together diagonally and giving the appearance of fish scales.
 The huge structure was completed in 1929, just over a year after construction began.
 At 476 ft long and 276 ft wide, it was behind only Madison Square Garden as the largest indoor entertainment space in the country.
 A 13-story building could have been erected inside of it.

 The Arena was not well-maintained after the 1940s, and its roof was damaged by a February 1959 tornado.
-After repairs, it was re-opened as the home of the Central Hockey League's St. Louis Braves, a Chicago Black Hawks farm team.
+After repairs, it was re-opened as the home of the Central Hockey League's St. Louis Braves, a Chicago Blackhawks farm team.
 The renovations included the removal of the fencing that enforced segregation, dating back to the time of the St. Louis Eagles.

 On March 19, 1971, the St. Louis Stars hosted the 1971 NASL Professional Hoc-Soc Tournament here, which was the first indoor soccer tournament sanctioned by a Division One professional league in U.S. history.

 In the 1973 NCAA Basketball Final, the UCLA Bruins and legendary coach John Wooden defeated Memphis State 87–66, behind 44 points from Bill Walton who went 21 of 22 from the floor.
 Over 19,000 were in attendance at the Arena.

-On February 13, 1974, the St. Louis Stars played host to the Red Army team at the Arena in the final match of Russian squad's three-city indoor soccer tour of North America.
+On February 13, 1974, the St. Louis Stars played host to the Red Army team at the Arena in the final match of Soviet squad's three-city indoor soccer tour of North America.
 Attendance for the match was 12,241.

 In the 1978 NCAA Basketball Final, the Kentucky Wildcats and coach Joe B. Hall defeated Duke 94–88, led by the 41-point effort of Jack Givens.

 From 1978 to 1983, the Kansas City Kings occasionally played the Checkerdome, including 3 games in the 1978-79 season, 4 in the 1979-80 season and 3 in the 1982-83 season.

 From 1980 to 1993, St. Louis Arena was the site of the Braggin' Rights basketball game played between the University of Missouri and the University of Illinois.